On the 4th February 2015 Thomas Rawnsley’s life support unit was switched off.

 Thomas was just 20, Downs and autistic but physically fit.

 It is 4 years since Thomas was removed from the love of his sisters and mother to Norcott House to his ‘independent’ life in his own bungalow in his ‘local community’ with the 24/7 support of strangers .

 But Norcott House carers blew the whistle, after a particularly horrific night shift, when a worker who had targeted and abused Thomas for six months, kicking him into his bedroom and bending his fingers back with the words, ‘ Let’s see how many fingers I can break this time ‘, as Thomas was double jointed he had never succeeded.

 Thomas was 4 ft 10 inches tall, his carer a large, tall man of 53 with many years of experience of working in residential care.

 It is 3 years since Thomas, deeply traumatised by this abuse, was removed to a mental hospital because staff at Norcott House found him now bec difficult to manage.

 It is 2 and a half years since Thomas, now 20, was removed against his parent’s wishes 50 miles away to Sheffield by the Court of Protection under the Mental Capacity Act to resume his ‘independent’ now termed ‘community living’ in Kingdom House owned by Lifeways/ Cambian Group .

-Shortly after Thomas’ arrival at Kingdom House, his mother made the speech below at a meeting of parents, whose children were being detained under Mental Health Act section in treatment units, despite the fact, that Thomas was not being detained under MHA in a Unit, but in ‘community living’ where these parents, at best were promised their children would be moved to from their ATUs.
+Shortly after Thomas’ arrival at Kingdom House, his mother made the speech below at a meeting of parents, whose children were being detained under Mental Health Act section in treatment units, despite the fact, that Thomas was not being detained under MHA in an ATU, but in ‘community living’, where these parents, at best, were promised their children would be moved to from their ATUs.

 Paula Rawnsley tells the group how Thomas phoned her every night sobbing because he wanted to come home.